hovo1994/ece2524-tic-tac-toe/README.md

 - This function swaps the player's turn.

 ## getMove(player)
 - This function takes in an input from the human player.
+- designed to get a valid nubmer from the user
+- while loop repreats until valid number has been entered
+- validate input with int() within a try

 ## printBoard()
 - Creates the game board by looping through preset values and printing onto terminal